-Earn credit at your own pace through December 13, 2021 and continue to access your videos until December 14, 2028.
-See below for learning outcomes and a list of modules and individual lectures.
+Earn credit at your own pace through December 13, 2024 and continue to access your videos until December 12, 2028.
+See below for detailed information and learning outcomes.

 This course package offers 3 CME following completion of an online test.